rust-lang/book/src/ch07-02-mod-and-the-filesystem.md

 Here's the problem: in our case, we have different names for our modules:
 `client` and `network::server`.
 But what if we had `client` and `network::client`?
-That's completely valid, but then which module is `src/client.rs` for?
+That's completely valid, but then which module is the file `src/client.rs` for?

 So instead, we can do what the error suggests.
 We'll make a new directory,